bcmyguest/reading-list/README.md

 - Making Work Visible: Exposing Time Theft to Optimize Work & flow by Dominica Degrandis
     - A bit older, and maybe a bit straightforward but a good reminder on how we can make *important* and *incremental* changes in our daily work to make our lives easier - and to eliminate waste.

-- Managing Humans: Biting and Humorous Tales of a Software Engineering Manager by Michael Lopp
-    - For those new to management, I'd recommend it.
-Nothing crazy, but it was a good sidekick for me in my first stint as a manager

 ### Development (General)

 - Clean Code: A Handbook of Agile Software Craftsmanship by Robert C. Martin
     - An old one but a good one.
-A must-read for a junior developer
+I can never get myself through this book.

 ### DEVOPS
 - The Phoenix Project by Gene Kim, Kevin Behr, and George Spafford